Rachel Ticotin

-Rachel Ticotin Strauss is an American film and television actress.
+Rachel Ticotin Strauss (born November 1, 1958) is an American actress.
 She has appeared in films such as Fort Apache, The Bronx, Total Recall, Falling Down, and Con Air.
-She has appeared in the NBC legal drama Law & Order: LA as Lt.
-Arleen Gonzales, and guest starred in the "Warriors" episode of Blue Bloods in 2013 (season 3, episode 15), appearing as "Carmen Castillo".
+She has appeared in the NBC legal drama Law & Order: LA as Lieutenant Arleen Gonzales, and guest starred in the "Warriors" episode of Blue Bloods in 2013 (Season 3, Episode 15), appearing as "Carmen Castillo".
+She also played Dr. Marie Cerone on the ABC medical drama television series Grey's Anatomy in 2018.

 Early life

-Ticotin (pronounced "tick-oh-tin") was born in the Bronx, New York City, the daughter of Iris Torres, a Puerto Rican educator, and Abe Ticotin, a Russian-Jewish used-car salesman.
-She also has three brothers, Marcus, Daniel, and David A. Ticotin, a first assistant director who lives in Calabasas, California, with his wife Alexis and their children.
-Her brother Daniel, now known as Sahaj, is a musician and lead singer for the rock group Ra.
-Ticotin grew up and received her primary and secondary education in the Bronx.
-Her parents enrolled her in the Ballet Hispanico of New York, where she took ballet lessons.
+Ticotin is the daughter of a Puerto Rican mother and a Polish-Jewish father.
+Her father was a used-car salesman.
+She has five siblings.
+She earned money for acting lessons by working as a babysitter, in addition to managing New York's Public Theater and working as an usher there.
+She also was a production assistant for some films made in New York.
+In her 50s she enrolled in Columbia University, studying English, and graduated in 2019 as the first of six children with a college degree.